Thangwasd123/Thang_Portfolio.github.io/Enigma's Hackathon - IDL Logistics.md

 ## 🏆 Challenge
 <img src="IDL%20Logo.png" alt="IDL Logo" width="300">
 IDL Logistics is a logistics forwarder company with over 20 years of experiences.
 Being a logistics forwarder, meaning their business involve with a lot of fulfillment works.
 This can range anything from just a small one box order, to a big multi pallets, multi boxes orders.
-The human resources planning therefore is incredibly important to IDL Logistics operations.
+The human resources planning therefore is incredibly important to IDL Logistics operations. <br>

 The challenge therefore was to create a prediction pipeline that forecasts how many orders IDL Logistics will receive in a given period.
 We were given 12 hours to work on this project.